 We Are Working to Restore and Enhance Santa Monica Bay

-The Bay Foundation protects ecosystems, fosters climate resiliency, and furthers stewardship.
+The Bay Foundation protects ecosystems, fosters coastal resilience, and furthers stewardship.
 Your support propels our work.

 Abalone Restoration Program

-As the primary sea urchin competitor, these large underwater snails play an important role in maintaining healthy kelp ecosystems and have been sought after by Californians for their cultural and economic importance throughout history.
-In 2024, TBF celebrated 6 years of white abalone outplanting and to date, successfully outplanting 8,537 white abalone.
+As the primary competitors of sea urchins, these large underwater snails play an important role in maintaining healthy kelp ecosystems and have long been sought after by Californians for their cultural and economic importance.
+TBF is working to recover the species.
+In 2025, TBF outplanted (aka released into the wild) 3,096 white abalone and 10,218 red abalone.

 Kelp Forest Restoration

 The Bay Foundation (TBF) is a world leader in the effort to restore kelp forests.
-In 2024, TBF celebrated 11 years of kelp forest restoration, with 77.34 acres restored to date!
+In 2025, TBF celebrated 12 years of kelp forest restoration, with over 83 acres restored to date!

 Table to Farm